125Akash/Receipe-Finder/README.md

 To save your favorite recipes for future reference:

-1. **Login**: Ensure you're logged into your account (registration required).

-2. **Favorite Recipe**: While viewing a recipe, click the "Add to Favorites" button.
+1. **Favorite Recipe**: While viewing a recipe, click the "Add to Favorites" button.

-3. **Access Favorites**: In the main menu, access your favorite recipes to see the list of recipes you've saved.
+2. **Access Favorites**: In the main menu, access your favorite recipes to see the list of recipes you've saved.

 ## Feedback

 We value your feedback.
 If you have any suggestions, questions, or encounter issues while using SpiceSailor Recipe Finder, please contact our support team through the provided contact details on the website.